Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 1 PM to 2 PM:

 You will stop for lunch around 1 PM.
-Lunch lasts one hour, during which you will have time to relax and click photos.
+Lunch time lasts one hour, during which you will have time to relax and take photos.
 Your guide will take you to a local restaurant to try Nepali or Thakali food.
 For lunch, you will have rice, lentils, and vegetable curry.
 This is an excellent time to take a break and adjust to the altitude.
 Pay attention to how you feel and rest if you need to.
 After about an hour, you will continue walking.

 2 PM to 5 PM